-The earliest detailed surveys of Rochdale is provided by William Swire's map of 1824, and Murphy's map of 1831 (Plate 7), which both show the Site Area to have had a semi-rural prospect, situated beyond the urban fringe of Rochdale town centre.
+The earliest detailed surveys of Rochdale is provided by William Swire's map of 1824 (Plate 8), and Murphy's map of 1831 (Plate 9), which both show the Site Area to have had a semi-rural prospect, situated beyond the urban fringe of Rochdale town centre.
 Toad Lane and Falinge Road are shown to have been established, flanked by agricultural land and enclosed plots that may have been in use for horticulture.
 Several buildings are also shown within the boundary of the Site Area (Fig 2), which are likely to represent a range of houses, some of which may have been used jointly for domestic and commercial purposes.
-A large pond (Site 01) is also depicted in the north-eastern part of the Site Area.
+The south-east end of a long, narrow, reservoir (Site 03) is shown across the south of the Site Area, which later Ordnance Survey mapping shows to be associated with the Hanging Road Cotton Mill, located to the south-east of the Site Area.